 The pictures in my collection (e.g. the one above) aren’t the best I’ve taken.
 Most of the light was provided by dim illumination in the catacombes itself, or by cell phones.
 If you wish to know more (and I recommend it), here is a pile of fascinating links:

 - Geological Legacies of the Paris Basin: Part II – Subterranean Limestone Quarries and Catacombs of Paris

 - Google Images

 - Secret history of the catacombes (best I’ve seen so far)

 - Roman Paris (Lutetia)

-Since one walks through the tunnels in the company of others, it is less creepy than you might think.
+Since one walks through the tunnels in the company of guides and other people, it is less creepy than you might think.
 After a while, endless aisles of bones also tend to make the bones themselves ordinary.
 Yet one wonders: Is this skull Robespierre’s?
 Danton’s?
-Both lost their heads at the guillotine, but down here all heads are equally ordinary and anonymous, fully respected, but still just building material.
+Both lost their heads to the guillotine, but down here all heads are equally ordinary and anonymous, fully respected, but still just building material.

-What makes us different is who and what we are, and what we do, when we’re alive.
+What makes us different is who we are, and what we do when we’re alive.
 Life is for the living.
 And so, it turns out, is death.